Welcome to Riseup email help.

 For many reasons, we do not provide much storage space for email.
 If you need more space, consider downloading your email using a mail client or increasing your quota by visiting account.riseup.net.
 Read more about Quota.

 Riseup recommends Thunderbird, a free and open source mail client.
-Thunderbird will automatically configure itself correctly if you just give it your riseup.net email address and password.
+Thunderbird will automatically configure itself correctly if you just give it your Riseup email address and password.

-Your riseup.net email account is a wonderful thing.
-Although we don’t provide as much storage quota as surveillance-funded corporate email providers, riseup.net email has many unusual features:
+Your Riseup email account is a wonderful thing!
+Although we don’t provide as much storage quota as surveillance-funded corporate email providers, Riseup email has many unusual features:

 Your e-mails are encrypted individually on our servers, and can only be unlocked and read using your password.
-This means that Riseup does not have access to the plain-text versions of your email.
-We cannot read them, nor can we decrypt them in order to provide them to anyone who might wish to force us to.
-Encryption of new mails is automatic, and only when you login does the mail become decrypted so it can be sent to you.
+This means that Riseup does not have the ability to read your stored emails.
+Encryption of incoming email is automatic, and only when you login does the mail become decrypted so it can be read.
+This takes place on the server, which then becomes temporarily trusted while you are authenticated.
 Because of this feature, your password is critical to your data.
-If you lose it, you will not be able to access your account, nor will you be able to decrypt your emails.
-You can change your password at any time, without a problem.
-However if you lose your password, and must reset it, you will not be able to decrypt your old mails.
+If you lose your password, and recovery code, you will not be able to access your account, nor will anyone be able to decrypt your emails.
+For technical details, see the TREES project.

 All services have Tor Onion Services